wppbav/developer.wppbav.com/docs/core-resources/stock-exchanges.md

 | `suffix`        | string  | The stock suffix when part of this stock exchange.           |
 | `operating_mic` | string  | The operating Market Identifier Code for the stock exchange. |

+## Additional Filters

+For convenience, we have a set of additional filters that are not available in the [default filters](../customizing/filters.md) or are part of the columns.
+These are:

+- `countries` - A comma-separated list of country IDs to only return stock exchanges in those countries.
+- `country_codes` - A comma-separated list of country codes (two-letter, ISO standard) to only return stock exchanges in those countries.

 ## Relationships & includes

 By default, relationships apart from the sector are not included.
 See